xvnpw/xvnpw.github.io/content/posts/threat_modeling_101.md

 What is Threat Modeling?
 First of all, it's just thinking about threats.
 We all do it, every day 😃 "How someone could break into my house?"
 But wait a second.
 How do you know that you need to protected your house in the first place?
 Maybe you don't have house, maybe you don't have money right now to buy protections.
 Or maybe your family thinks you are a bit paranoid? 😕 Just before doing Threat Modeling you need to start doing Risk Management, to assess what is your risk appetite and profile.
 More on that later.

 Ok, so what is Threat Modeling in *cyber security*?
+There are many definitions, with most accurate from [Threat Modeling Manifesto](https://www.threatmodelingmanifesto.org/):

+> Threat modeling is analyzing representations of a system to highlight concerns about security and privacy characteristics.

-There are many definitions, but for me it's a technique to find security problems **before** implementation happened.
+But on the same time it is extremely general and abstract.
+For my world, where I mostly work with developers, it's a technique to find security problems **before** implementation happened.
 And what do we have before implementation, you may ask?
 Creating a **design**.
 Design can be as simple as drawing few boxes and arrows among them or complex with multiple diagrams. **Anything is enough** (especially for beginning), it's only a model, it's wrong, but it can be useful.

 {{< figure src="https://user-images.githubusercontent.com/17719543/195526702-922b05ae-f28e-4889-af64-6962c31122d0.png" class="image-center" >}}

 This is simple [Data Flow Diagram](https://learn.microsoft.com/en-us/training/modules/tm-create-a-threat-model-using-foundational-data-flow-diagram-elements/).
 It's not perfect.
 It's not covering all items.
 But it can be useful for us.

-In this article, I will talk about three things regarding Threat Modeling: **techniques**, **motivation** and **goals**.
+Getting back to Threat Modeling Manifesto for a bit.
+I really like it's *Values* and *Principles*, and I will talk more about those in next article.
+In this one, I will cover three things regarding Threat Modeling: **techniques**, **motivation** and **goals**.

 ## Techniques